-The Sahara Desert is located across northern Africa, spanning 9 million square kilometers from the Atlantic Ocean in the west to the Red Sea in the east.
+The Sahara Desert spans northern Africa.
+It covers 9 million square kilometers, stretching from the Atlantic Ocean to the Red Sea.
 It extends through ten countries: Algeria, Chad, Egypt, Libya, Mali, Mauritania, Morocco, Niger, Sudan, and Tunisia.
-Morocco offers some of the most accessible and spectacular Sahara experiences, with Merzouga in eastern Morocco serving as the premier gateway to the magnificent Erg Chebbi dunes.
+Morocco offers easy access to spectacular Sahara experiences.
+Merzouga in eastern Morocco is the main gateway to the stunning Erg Chebbi sand dunes.

 Morocco’s Gateway to the Sahara